UncagedShadow offers troubleshooting advice and tips for all-terrain vehicles.

-How to Clean a Carburetor on an ATV
+How to Clean a Carburetor

-Step 1: Get all your cleaning supplies together on your workbench.
+Get all your cleaning supplies together on your workbench.

-- small screwdriver, phillips and flat head
+- small screwdrivers (Phillips and flat head);

-- emery cloth, sandpaper, or a toothbrush (optional)
+- emery cloth, sandpaper, or a toothbrush (optional);

-Step 2: Disconnect the carb from the bike.
-Most of the time this is done by removing the cap, cable, and slide.
+Disconnect the carb from the bike.
+Most of the time, this is done by removing the cap, cable, and slide.
 There are also many hoses on the carb.
 They must all be removed.
 The gas petcock on the gas tank must be turned to "off" and the fuel line disconnected from the carb.
 The fuel overflow line must be removed.
 Any oil injection (2-stroke only) and idle lines must also be removed.
 Bring the carb to your workbench.

-Step 4.
-Remove the hex jets with a screw driver from under the carb where the bowl was attached.
+Remove the hex jets with a screwdriver from under the carb where the bowl was attached.
 Once removed, spray this part of the carb down with carb cleaner and scrub with the emery cloth or toothbrush.
 Repeat this step until no more residue is left.
 You may have to submerge it in carb cleaner with the bowl.

-Step 8: Re-install the jets with the screwdriver.
+Re-install the jets with the screwdriver.
 Replace carb bowl gasket if necessary.
 Screw bowl back onto carb.
 Re-install carb on the bike, re-connect all the lines previously taken off, and test for proper operation.
 If you notice any leaks around the bowl-to-carb mating surface, you may need a new gasket or some silicone sealant to seal the two together.

 This process is fairly simple to even the most novice mechanic.
 Simple knowledge of basic hand tools and experience working with mechanical devices will make this task even easier.
 This process can be done in as little as 20 minutes (as long as no soaking is required) by a DIY mechanic.
 If you take your time and do not rush every step, you too can complete this task correctly and in minimal time.

-Regarding the soaking of carburetor parts, you will want to buy the liquid carb cleaner that comes in a paint-like bucket.
+- Regarding the soaking of carburetor parts, you will want to buy the liquid carb cleaner that comes in a paint-like bucket.
 Once you open the can, suspend the carb parts on a stir stick or wrench with wire and lay the stick over the edge of the bucket submerging the parts.
-Now you can let the parts soak for a while.
-I suggest at least 12 hours, and if possible overnight.
+Now, you can let the parts soak for a while.
+I suggest at least 12 hours and, if possible, overnight.

-When submerging the parts, try not get your hands in the carb cleaner, it can irritate your skin and dry it out.
+- When submerging the parts, try not get your hands in the carb cleaner, as it can irritate your skin and dry it out.
 Also, it's not advisable to be exposed to the fumes of the carb cleaner for extended periods.
 Position the bucket of cleaner and parts in a well-ventilated area.